 The Government's response to its implementation review formally confirms that it will extend the IR35 reforms to the private sector from April 2021.

-The cost of getting things wrong can be huge and now is the time to assess your organisation’s risks so you can start managing them down.
+The cost of getting things wrong can be huge and now is the time to identify and assess your organisation’s risks so you can start managing them down.
 Potential risks arise from engaging or being involved in the supply of any Off-payroll labour, including self-employed individuals, consultants, executive and non-executive directors (NEDs) invoicing via PSCs.
 The public sector rules are already in force but, for those in the private sector, the position must be considered and addressed prior to April 2021.

 Tax risk assessment

 Our Off-payroll labour tax risk assessment follows a three step process to help you manage down the off-payroll risks to your business.
-Working from your purchase ledger entries, we can help you easily to identify the potential areas of employment tax risk to your business, assess which areas and contracts represent the highest risk and establish what course of action should be taken to mitigate the risks identified.
+Working from your purchase ledger entries, we can help you easily to identify the potential areas of employment tax risk to your business, assess which areas and contracts represent the highest risk and establish what course of action should be taken to mitigate the key risks identified.

 If relevant, the assessment will consider: